Penguin-Spy/kernelua/README.md

 # Compiling
 Kernelua is built using GNU make (unlike the tutorial which uses Cmake), so compiling is about as simple as running `make`.
 However, you must first download the ARM compiler from the Arm website: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads and extract it to `compiler/gcc-arm-none-eabi-VERSION/`.
+I only own a Rasberry Pi 3B+, and currently the build system only sets the proper flags for this model.
+If you have a different model, uhh look at the makefile and have fun :) Also if u use VS Code add the flags to the C/C++ extension settings so it doesn't yell at you.